Sheboygan Armory: Notable events

-The building hosted the NBA's Sheboygan Redskins from 1942 until 1951.
+The building hosted the Sheboygan Red Skins of the NBL, NBA, and NPBL from 1942 until 1951.
 It was the site of the cross-town basketball rivalry between Central/South High and North High from the building's opening until 2006, when both schools opened large on-campus fieldhouses that seat approximately 3,000.

 Many of the events that helped shape generations of Sheboyganites were held at this venue.
-Local events, such as Lakeland College basketball games, Boy Scout Scout-o-Ramas, Rockets for Schools, the Hmong Festival, the Festival of Trees, the Mayor's International Festival, job fairs, and military gatherings, took place here, along with nationally-known entertainment, such as All Star Wrestling, Golden Gloves boxing, the Harlem Globetrotters, Hank Williams Jr., Dr. Hook & the Medicine Show, Johnny Carson, and circuses.
+Local events, such as Lakeland College basketball games, Boy Scout Scout-o-Ramas, Rockets for Schools, the Hmong Festival, the Festival of Trees, the Mayor's International Festival, job fairs, and military gatherings, took place here, along with nationally known entertainment, such as All Star Wrestling, Golden Gloves boxing, the Harlem Globetrotters, Hank Williams Jr., Dr. Hook & the Medicine Show, Johnny Carson, and circuses.

 Demolition

 In 2009, the Sheboygan Armory Foundation was formed to preserve the building and the group incorporated as a 501(c) non-profit organization in 2013 after plans of demolition were made public.

 In January 2014, the City of Sheboygan formally requested proposals from developers to rejuvenate the Armory.
 Proposals for the Armory were due by October 2014.
 The first proposal that was public came from The Armory Foundation, which said it would partner with the city in seeking grants, donations and volunteers to help restore the building.

 In December 2014, it was announced the Sheboygan Armory would likely be demolished after development plans surfaced.
 JD Real Estate Investment Partners submitted a proposal to the city to turn the Armory site into multi-family housing.
 The company confirmed the Armory would have to be demolished to make room for housing development, saying the building is "functionally obsolete" and would cost too much to refurbish for another use.
-However later that month, the city announced plans to sell the Armory and the eastern portion of the surrounding land to the Sailing Education Association of Sheboygan (SEAS) for one dollar.
+However, later that month, the city announced plans to sell the Armory and the eastern portion of the surrounding land to the Sailing Education Association of Sheboygan (SEAS) for one dollar.
 SEAS will bulldoze the Armory by June 2015 and start construction of its headquarters on the land by April 2016.
 The center would be used to house and maintain sailing vessels, run SEAS administrative operations and provide educational opportunities.